Guidance for training

 The clinical radiology and interventional radiology curricula are developed to meet GMC standards for post-graduate medical education.
 The GMC published their latest standards "Excellence by Design" in 2017 and all specialities are updating their curricula to meet the new standards.
 The new Clinical Radiology and Interventional Radiology curricula will come into effect in August 2020.

 The Gold Guide, published by the Conference of Post-graduate Medical Deans (COPMeD), sets out the arrangements for specialty training as agreed by all four nations' health departments.

 The Specialty training handbook: A guide to the RCR’s role in training gives you an overview of what the RCR does and doesn't do in the arena of specialty training.

-Via the links below you will find additional information and guidance on various aspects of training which we hope will be of use to both trainees and trainers.
-If there are additional resources which you feel should be added to this page, please email the training team.
+Via the links below, you will find additional information and guidance on various aspects of training which we hope will be of use to both trainees and trainers.
+If there are additional resources that you feel should be added to this page, please email the training team.